 But first — what exactly are piggyback keywords and how do they work?

 Piggyback keywords represent the intersection of two products’ users — an established one, and yours.

 The established product is usually not a competitor.
 Instead, it’s a product in a closely related field.

 People who use this product often look for solutions that work well with it.
 For instance, you often hear of how a new productivity software is no good because “it doesn’t work with Gmail or Outlook”.

 I’ll show you an example that makes this much more clear.

-HubSpot is the Goliath of the content/inbound marketing field.
-It dominates the marketing mindspace and occupies thousands of keywords.
+HubSpot is the Goliath of the content marketing/inbound marketing field.
+It dominates the content marketing mindspace and occupies thousands of keywords.

 As inbound marketers, HubSpot’s customers are interested in getting backlinks and mentions on authority sites.

-However, because they’re usually inbound agencies and not PR agencies, buying a suite of expensive PR tools makes no sense for them.
+However, because they’re usually content marketing agencies and not PR agencies, buying a suite of expensive PR tools makes no sense for them.